Tammy Lynn Sytch: Legal issues

 On May 30, 2015, Sytch was stopped in Mahoning Township, Pennsylvania for driving erratically into a Wal-Mart parking lot.
-After a blood-alcohol test result showed 0.253 percent, Sytch was arrested.
+After a blood alcohol content test result showed 0.253 percent, Sytch was arrested.
 Two days later, on June 1, 2015, Sytch was pulled over and arrested in Lehighton, Pennsylvania after her car crossed the solid center yellow line several times.
 Sytch was unable to provide proof of insurance or a driver's license and the Pennsylvania State Trooper that pulled her over reported that Sytch's eyes were bloodshot and glassy and that she smelled like alcohol.
 An open container of beer was found on the passenger side of the vehicle as well as an additional eleven unopened containers.
-The cap to the open container was found on the passenger's side floor and Sytch's blood-alcohol content was 0.3 percent.
+The cap to the open container was found on the passenger's side floor and Sytch's blood alcohol content was 0.3 percent.
 Less than three weeks later, on June 20, 2015, Sytch drove her car into a ditch in Towamensing Township, Pennsylvania, blaming her GPS for instructing her to make a sudden turn and causing her to drive into the ditch.
 Pennsylvania State Police noticed the odor of alcohol as well as Sytch's bloodshot eyes, leading them to request a field sobriety test.
 Sytch refused, claiming that she was in too much pain after falling down steps after recently blacking out.
-She was placed under arrest and given a blood-alcohol test at the police barracks with a result of 0.078 percent.
+She was placed under arrest and given a blood alcohol test at the police barracks with a result of 0.078 percent.
 Sytch pleaded guilty to all three charges in January 2016.
 A judge sentenced her to 90 days in jail on August 18, but counted her 97 days in rehab as time served.
 However, she was charged with violating her parole that September and remained in jail until February 3, 2017.

 Sytch was arrested for two counts of fugitive from justice and six counts of contempt of court on February 27, 2018.
 She was detained within Monmouth County Correctional Institution and charged for failure to appear in court warrants for both Aberdeen Township, New Jersey and Knowlton Township, New Jersey.
 Both charges stemmed from DUI citations on both January 23 and February 2, 2018.
 An additional citation for fleeing the scene of accident was given for the February 2 incident.
 Her initial bail charge was set at $2,500.
 The bond on the Aberdeen Township charge was later set to $5,000 while the Knowlton Township bond was set at $1,000 for a total of $6,000.
 Sytch was extradited back to Carbon County, Pennsylvania due to a bench warrant issued as a result of her probation being revoked for multiple parole violations on August 22, 2017.
 Sytch faced five years in prison on the Pennsylvania charge after previously being issued a zero-tolerance ultimatum for future probation violations by Judge Joseph J. Matika.
 Sytch was subsequently extradited to Pennsylvania on March 23 and remained at the Carbon County Correctional Facility in Nesquehoning until she was paroled on October 9, 2018.